 - This is not going to be a black and white choice.
 Several parts of the business may be better suited handled differently.

 If you are still not satisfied, it may be worth exploring the numerous variations between the brand-led and business-led approaches.
 If this is the case, review the chart in the Brand Relationship Spectrum article mentioned above for more options.

 5 – Keep it simple

 This is one of the most important points to be made.
 Avoid complexity and make it as simple as possible.
 People inherently shy complexity, so don’t inflict it upon your customers – they are the last people you want to confuse.
 Look at what you can trash, sell or consolidate to clarify your offering.

 Simplicity helps form habits as it lowers the level of cognitive effort required by a customer also, once we have a level of familiarity with a brand, the level of cognitive effort and risk associated with purchasing from them, even if in a different category, will be less than trialling a new, unfamiliar brand.

-Siegel+Gale each year publish the Global Brand Simplicity Index, which continues to highlight that brands that offer a simple buying experience for consumers tend to outperform competitors.
+Siegel+Gale each year publishes the Global Brand Simplicity Index, which continues to highlight that brands that offer a simple buying experience for consumers tend to outperform competitors.

 Complexity also increases the burden on the business exponentially.
 Removing complexity will have multiple benefits for the whole business – internally and externally.

 A clear product range will make it easier for customers to buy from you (increased revenue), increase volumes of a smaller set of products (lowering the cost of goods and increasing margins), lower management overheads (increasing net profits) and allows more marketing dollars into each range (improving advertising reach).

 6 – Give the Business-Led approach preference

 This is just a recommendation, but even larger brands are heading in this direction as supporting stand-alone brands requires significantly more resources.
-Please make the most of your reputation and drive it across all the businesses activities.
+Please make the most of your reputation and drive it across all the business activities.